Uniqueness of the Phase Transition in Many-Dipole Cavity Quantum Electrodynamical Systems

-We have shown that a unique physical phase transition will occur in simple many-dipole cavity QED systems, and we have given a coherent picture of this phase transition using an arbitrary-gauge formulation of QED.
-We have resolved all ambiguities pertaining to the choice of gauge by determining both the origin and properties of the phase transition in terms of any gauge's definitions of the quantum subsystems, and by demonstrating consistency between all gauge choices.
-In so doing we have clearly shown that the ``no-go theorem" does not apply, and that specific artificial systems are not required to support a phase transition.
-We have shown that although the two-level approximation ruins the gauge-invariance of the theory, unambiguous predictions can be obtained.
-For a specific example, we have exhibited accurate approximate predictions for finite numbers of dipoles, with analogous predictions in the thermodynamic limit.
+We have shown that a unique physical phase transition can occur in simple many-dipole cavity QED systems.
+We have resolved all ambiguities pertaining to the choice of gauge by determining both the origin and properties of the phase transition in terms of any gauge's definitions of the quantum subsystems, and by demonstrating equivalence between all gauge choices.
+We have shown that the original ``no-go theorem"~\cite{rzazewski_phase_1975} does not apply, and also that one need not look beyond ordinary cavity QED in order to find systems supporting a superradiant phase transition.
+A no-go {\em theorem} for ground state superradiance occurs for, and only for, the Coulomb-gauge definition of radiation.
+We have shown that although the two-level approximation ruins the gauge-invariance of the theory, unambiguous predictions can still be obtained.
+The framework developed here should be straightforwardly extendable to artificial solid-state and superconducting systems, as well as to driven and dissipative systems.
+This will elucidate both qualitatively and quantitatively the underlying causes and physical natures of thermodynamic phase transitions therein, and in each case, determine optimal approximate descriptions.

-The phase transition results from a correct treatment of electrostatic interactions, and manifests unambiguously via a macroscopic average of the gauge-invariant transverse polarisation field ${\bf P}_{\rm T}$.
-The extent to which the phase transition is classed as purely ferroelectric or superradiant depends on the extent to which ${\bf P}_{\rm T}$ contributes to the radiative subsystem.
-The Coulomb gauge description of QED includes the longitudinal electric degrees of freedom within the material quantum subsystem, and as a result the phase transition appears purely ferroelectric.
-The multipolar gauge description of QED includes the same degrees of freedom implicitly within the radiative subsystem such that the phase transition appears superradiant.
-The more general $\alpha$-gauge constitutes a mixture of these two extremes, and supports notable alternatives to the usual gauges specified by values $0 <\alpha <1$.

-The framework developed here should be straightforwardly extendable to the description of artificial solid-state and superconducting systems, as well as to driven and dissipative systems.
-It is also of practical importance to extend the treatment here to the multi-mode setting and to ascertain optimal approximate (Dicke) models in this case.
-The arbitrary-gauge approach is potentially applicable to elucidate both qualitatively and quantitatively, the underlying causes and the physical natures, of thermodynamic phase transitions in various light-matter systems, and in each case, to determine optimal approximate descriptions.

 \onecolumngrid